numiralofe/fuzzy-sec/pages/resource_management.md

 On this point we pretty much depend on the provider's that we decide to use, i would prefer providers like Packet or LeaseWeb (mentioned on the providerd page) since those have available API's that we can use to interact and create phisical resources with pre installed OS Versions allowing us this way to control and automate installation of base components.

-We could offcourse install OpenStack, kvm Proxmox or any other complex solution, but trying to follow the KISS principle and if our workload types are common and typified i would like to make a special mention to the following combo :)
+We can offcourse install OpenStack, kvm Proxmox or any other complex solution, but trying to follow the KISS principle and if workload types are common and typified i would like to make a special mention to the following combo :)

-***kvm + nomad + packer***
+***kvm + nomad + consul + packer***

 Assuming that we have the process described above that allows us to create golden-images that we use on the cloud providers, we could reuse the same process to build quemu images using packer.